rafaco/InAppDevTools/README.md

 ## Usage <a name="usage"/>

-After the installation you only need to rebuild your app, run it on a real device or emulator.
+After the [installation](#setup) you only need to rebuild your app and run it on a real device or emulator.

 On crash our UI will automatically popup but you can also invoke it at any time by using one of the following methods:
 - Shake your device